sympleaichat/FlutterPhosphorIconsViewer/README.md

 ✨ **Features**

-•	Complete Icon Set: Browse all 17,000+ icons available in the fluentui_system_icons package.
+•	Complete Icon Set: Browse all 17,000+ icons available in the phosphor_flutter package.

 •	Instant Search: Quickly find the icons you need with a responsive search bar that filters results as you type.